MartinHelmut/number-generator/README.md

 You can use the `aleaRNGFactory` method to generate (pseudo) random numbers based an a seed (**default seed is** `1`).
 Every seed let you produce the same result for the number getter methods.
-Firstly get a new *Alea* instance and see what this means.

 #### Create a new random number generator